DenaSchaeffer/cps352-recipe-language/README.md

 		cook noodles using 30 & chicken using 2 with //bind two identifiers with two numbers cook meal using prepare soup contains noodles & chicken with (combine soup 5)
 ```

+# Language Implementation and Evaluation
+## Language Implementation

+Our language design was implemented through the interpretation method.
+The Scheme code from Lab 4 was used as a guide for this part of our final project.
+We went through the following steps to implement our language:

+1. Revised the-grammer in sllgen-grammar.rkt to include the new syntax and semantics.
+This includes the inclusion of an assignement function, conditional statement, function definition, and function call.
+We also defined the grammar for add, subtract, multiply, divide, less-than, more-than, and power functions.
+2. Revised eval-primapp in myinterpreter.rkt to include implementation of the functions with primitives (add, subtract, multiply, divide, less-than, more-than, power).
+3. Implemented error handling to catch invalid sentences.

+## Evaluation